• About us

 Judges will be assessing entries for the main categories using the following criteria.
 The criteria are worth bearing in mind when completing the entry form.

-Leadership– the quality of management and leadership including: the clarity of the initiative’s objectives; how well they were communicated; how effectively the project was introduced and implemented?
+The quality of management and project leadership: this includes the clarity of the initiative’s objectives; how well they were communicated; how effectively the project was introduced and implemented; its planning and execution?
+How have they involved stakeholders, what learning have they experienced through the project, how have they talked problems?
+Leadership is also about resilience

-Outcomes and Sustainability– how has performance been measured and benchmarked; how successful was the project?
+Measuring Success: How has performance been measured and benchmarked, how successful was the project?
+How did it achieve its aims – or exceed them?

-Transferability & Dissemination – How easily could the initiative be replicated in other parts of the organisation and/or across other organisations?
-How effectively has the learning from the project been spread within the organisation and/or throughout the healthcare sector as a whole?
+Sharing Good Practice: How effectively has the learning from the project been spread within the organisation and/ or throughout the healthcare sector as a whole?

 If you are unsure of whether your initiative will meet the above criteria please feel free to have a chat with a member of our team.
 We will be happy to advise and assist you, or give you an idea of the most suitable category for your work.
 We are here to help all potential entrants; there is no question too big or too small.